 - In a large mixing bowl, add the cake mix and melted butter.
 Next, add the two eggs.

-- Blend with your hand mixer on low speed for 1 minute.
+- Blend using your hand mixer on low speed for 1 minute.
 Stop the mixer and scrape down the sides of the bowl with a rubber spatula.

 - Increase the mixer's speed to medium and beat 2 minutes more.
 Scrape the sides again, if necessary.

-- Then place the batter into your prepared pan, smoothing the top with the rubber spatula.
+- Place the batter into your prepared pan, smoothing the top with the rubber spatula.

 - In a separate, medium mixing bowl, make the glaze.
 Use your hand mixer on low speed to beat softened cream cheese, 2 eggs and confectioner's sugar until smooth (about 3 minutes).